stealjs/steal-tools/doc/guides/streams.md

 };

 var stream = s.graph(system)
-	.pipe(s.transpileAndBundle())
+	.pipe(s.transpile())
+	.pipe(s.minify())
+	.pipe(s.bundle())
 	.pipe(s.concat())
 	.pipe(s.write());
 ```

 Now let's say we wanted to rerun [babel](https://babeljs.io/) to transpile non-es6 modules.
-We could do this by injecting a stream after *multiBuild* has completed:
+We could do this by injecting a stream after *graph* has completed.
+This allows us to use our own transpile stream in place of the one StealTools provides:

 ```
 var s = require("steal-tools").streams;